Sponsorship collective logo

 I get asked to sell sponsorship for clients in exchange for a percentage of the total sponsorship sales made (otherwise known as sponsorship brokerage).
 I get asked this a lot.
 My answer is always a polite but firm no. Do you want me at the table with you to help with negotiations?
 Sure!
 But definitely not as your hired gun…and here’s why:

-The 5 Worst Reasons to Hire a Sponsorship Broker
+The 10 Worst Reasons to Hire a Sponsorship Broker

-You are a Charity
+You Are a Charity

 Am I saying that no charity should engage in brokerage?
 That’s exactly what I’m saying.
 The Association of Fundraising Professionals have spoken out clearly against commission-based fundraising.
 If you are a member of AFP, you are offside if you engage in brokerage.
 If you are a charity, you are risking damaging your reputation badly with donors if you engage in this type of fundraising.